-Office of Graduate Education, Business-Education Building .......423/869-6374
+Graduate Education, Business-Education Building ..
+423/869-7057 or 423/869-7068

 Lincoln Memorial University offers graduate studies leading to the Master of Education degree (M.Ed.).
 To serve the needs of the community more completely, the Educational Specialist degree (Ed.S.) is also available.
 Each program has requirements and regulations unique to the individual program, but all graduate studies are governed by the Academic Council acting on graduate faculty recommendations and/or on its own initiatives.